bneiluj/angular-form-verify/README.md

 Global Angular Form Verify

-Angular has way of checking for form verification but it calls all the methods when the submit button is triggered.
+Angular has nice way of checking for form verification but it calls all the methods when the submit button is triggered.
 This simple directive is an extra piece of code to run or call the controller only if the form is valid.

 ##Advantages:
 - It shows an invalid field only when the submit button is pressed